ritayadav/myownBlog/_posts/2018-1-13-Move-Your-Home-Folder-to-Another-Partition.md

 Take care to choose the appropriate filesystem here, e.g. ext3 if ext3 formatted

-Reboot

-After a reboot, your /home resides on the new drive having plenty of space.

 Explaining the field in the line above:

 UUID – specifies the block device, you can alternatively use the device file /dev/sdb1.